 1. A pre-application meeting will be held for all proposed developments planning to utilize the DPRP loan program.
-Attendees shall include the Applicant and related members of the proposed development team, members of the COJ Planning and Development Department (PDD) Historical Preservation Section staff, Downtown Development Review Board (DDRB) staff, and Downtown Investment Authority (DIA) staff, as appropriate.
+Attendees shall include the Applicant and related members of the proposed development team, members of the COJ Department of Planning Historical Preservation Section (PDD) staff, Downtown Development Review Board (DDRD) staff, and Downtown Investment Authority (DIA) staff, as appropriate.
 From this meeting, a strategy that incorporates the following steps and requirements will be formulated to include task assignments and a timeline for target dates to accomplish the application processing goals.